 John Alan HACKETT (1920-2009)

-He enjoyed all forms of sport, but his greatest joy was golf.
-He joined the Assiniboine Golf Club in 1962 and in 2002 was honoured with an honorary life membership.
-He devoted much of his retirement years researching and compiling the history of Manitoba golf courses.
-His book, Manitoba Links: A Kaleidoscopic History of Golf was published in September 1998.
-In 2007, he was recognized by Golf Manitoba for his contribution to the game in Manitoba.
+Alan enjoyed all forms of sport, but his greatest joy in his life was golf.
+In addition to his passion for golf, he devoted much of his retirement years researching and compiling the history of Manitoba golf courses.
+His book, Manitoba Links A Kaleidoscopic History of Golf, was completed and published in September 1998.
+He joined Assiniboine Golf Course in 1962 and in 2002 was honoured with an honourary life membership.
+In 2007, Alan was recognized by Golf Manitoba for his contribution to the game of Golf in Manitoba.

-He died at Winnipeg on 24 January 2009 and was buried in the Waverley Memorial Gardens.
+He died on 24 January 2009 and was buried in the family plot at Waverley Memorial Gardens.

 - Obituary, Winnipeg Free Press, 31 January 2009.